bacitracin/technical-interview-trivia/general_questions.md

 * Explain REST

 * What's your favorite testing tool?
+(Rspec, Mocha, Karma...)

 * Discuss the benefits of Database Indexing

 * What is a DSL?
+(Domain specific language)

 * What is duck typing?
+(If it looks like a duck...)

 * What does it mean to coerce an object?
 Why would you do it?
   * To coerce an object means to force it into an expected type.
 One might do this in order to try and force an unknown object type into the expected type or format required by the operation.
 This is a common practice involved in duck typing.